A Bump on Top of the Foot

 • A hard bone bump is also known as a spur.

-• Gout has been recorded, but this is not common in the midfoot so it can be set as a lower priority.
+• Gout has been recorded, but this is not common in the midfoot, so it can be considered a lower priority.

-Chronic problems: What happens if the problem becomes chronic; that keeps coming back and causing niggly symptoms.
+What happens if the situation becomes chronic; that keeps coming back and causing niggly symptoms?

 Superficial nerve

-First of all, tap the top of the foot, and if the sensation is tender or even electrical, you may have a nerve running over the bump.
+First, tap the top of the foot, and if the sensation is tender or even electrical, you may have a nerve running over the bump.
 This is the dorsal medial superficial nerve.
-A tongue twister at best.
-Just a word of warning.
-If the nerve is compressed over the bone and symptoms deteriorate, the nerve will likely thicken and easily repeat those symptoms without much provocation.
+It’s a tongue twister at best.
+Just a word of warning: If the nerve is compressed over the bone and symptoms deteriorate, it will likely thicken and easily repeat those symptoms without much provocation.
 Protection and shoe selection are vital.

 Bursitis